uarksweteam12/team-12-photon/README.md

 # How to launch project

+1. Download all the files included in this repo

-1. Install Pillow to load images, please run command in terminal: pip install Pillow
+2. Install Pillow to load images, please run command in terminal: pip install Pillow

-2. Also install the Python adapter psycopg2 for interacting with the PostgreSQL database pip install psycopg2
+3. Also install the Python adapter psycopg2 for interacting with the PostgreSQL database pip install psycopg2

-3. Now run the software, please run command in terminal: python splash.py
+4. Now to run the software, please run this command in terminal: python splash.py

 # Github usernames to real names: